-Lacinate conch, Strombus sinuatus, Sinustrombus sinuatus, on the right, is found in the South Pacific 30 - 40 m deep.
+Lacinate conch, Strombus sinuatus, Sinustrombus sinuatus, below, is found in the South Pacific 30 - 40 m deep.

 Above is the Shin-bone tibia, Tibia fusus fusus in the Strombidae family.
 It is found in the S. E. Pacific offshore in sandy waters.
 Its length is 23 cm when fully grown.

-Chiagara spider conch, Lambis chiagra, in the Strombidae family, on the right, is found in the Indo-Pacific in the intertidal zone at depths of 1 - 30 m near the shore and on sand.
+Chiagara spider conch, Lambis chiagra, in the Strombidae family, above, is found in the Indo-Pacific in the intertidal zone at depths of 1 - 30 m near the shore and on sand.
 It emerges to hunt at night and feeds on fish and worms.

-Papal mitre shell, Mitra papalis, on the right, is found in the Indo-Pacific in coral reefs and under rocks.
+Papal mitre shell, Mitra papalis, above, is found in the Indo-Pacific in coral reefs and under rocks.
 The average size is 10 cm.

-The Sundial shell, Architectonica perspectiva, below and right is found in shallow waters on sand in the Indian Ocean and the Western Pacific.
+The Sundial shell, Architectonica perspectiva, above and below is found in shallow waters on sand in the Indian Ocean and the Western Pacific.
 The whorls are flattened on one side rising to a steep spire on the other.
 There is a beautiful opening inside the spire that is wide and looks like a spiral staircase.